Holland-America Line: A Legacy of Immigration, Luxury Travel, and Ocean Voyages (1872-1954)

 The Story of the Holland-America line

 As early as 1852, attempts were made to get a subsidized transatlantic service.
 Plans were made for a service of great importance, starting from Holland, to touch at Batavia, New Holland, Curaçao, and Chagres {Panama peninsula).
-The line to the East Indies and Australia was to start from Amsterdam to the West Indies from Rotterdam.
+The line to the East Indies and Australia was to start from Amsterdam and move to the West Indies from Rotterdam.

 Van Hall told the Rotterdam merchants he consulted about this enterprise that he had been directed to make this proposition by King William III.
 Neither the King's suggestion nor the favorable financial conditions could persuade the Rotterdam leading circles to start such a service.
 They wanted 4 1/2 to 5% interest guaranteed for 20 to 25 years.